Project 001 – The 1834 William IV Sixpence

 Selected imaging panels, surface maps, and summary datasets from Project 001 are scheduled for controlled release in 2026 under IA STUDIO’s transparency-first, non-commercial access policy.

 At present, IA STUDIO’s work remains focused on research and documentation.
-Any future custodial, exhibition, or valuation arrangements will be considered only within an evidence-based, transparency-first framework.
+Any future custodial, exhibition, or valuation arrangements will be considered only within an evidence-based, transparency-first governance framework.

 The methods developed in this project underpin IA STUDIO’s ongoing research framework.